 Other courses in other departments that include stakeholder partnerships include (but are not limited to): SWRK 436G Services to Children and PH 576 Education and Communication Techniques in Public Health Education.

-The proposed course content, however, is unique in that it offers a rich, indepth curriculum in school and stakeholder partnerships designed for P-12 classroom teachers.
+The proposed course content, however, is unique in that it offers a focus on school and stakeholder partnerships designed for P-12 classroom teachers.

 2.5 Relationship of the proposed course to courses offered in other institutions: